alberto-lazari/libgfx/readme.md

 ## Build and Test
-This is mostly an `inline constexpr` library, so there's very little to compile (I made a single `.cpp` file for stdout, just to have something to compile and produce a `.dll` as per requirements).
+This is mostly an `inline constexpr` library, so there's very little to compile (I made a single `.cpp` file for stdout, just to have something to compile and produce a binary to link).

 The project provides a single [`test.cpp`](tests/test.cpp) source, made up of unit tests for the library. \